Oil Manual

 How this relates to choosing oil

-The base oil group describes quality and chemistry, but it is separate from viscosity grade (the SAE number) and from the specifications the finished oil meets (API, ILSAC, ACEA, or an OEM approval).
-When choosing oil, do not chase a particular group.
-Instead, match the grade and the specification listed in your owner’s manual, and let the manufacturer’s blend handle the base stock.
+The base oil group describes a classification and chemistry, not a quality ranking.
+It is separate from viscosity grade (the SAE number) and from the specifications the finished oil meets (API, ILSAC, ACEA, or an OEM approval).
+When choosing oil, do not chase a group number or shelf label.
+Match the grade and the exact specification listed in your owner’s manual, then follow the approved service interval.

 Frequently asked questions